mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.1-1.9.4/release-notes/index.md

 ## Bug Fixes

-* Bump Kubernetes to v1.9.4 to fix [a couple critical security issues](https://github.com/kubernetes/kubernetes/issues/60813).
+* Bump Kubernetes to v1.9.4 to fix [critical security issues with subpath volume mount handling](https://github.com/kubernetes/kubernetes/issues/60813).
-* Bump `dcos-commons` to v0.40.5, which fixes [a bug](https://github.com/mesosphere/dcos-commons/pull/2368)
-  where this framework could, on certain scenarios, clean up other frameworks' volumes.
+* Bump `dcos-commons` to v0.40.5, which fixes [a cleanup issue](https://github.com/mesosphere/dcos-commons/pull/2368) where this framework could, in very limited scenarios, clean up other frameworks' volumes.
 * Fix `dcos kubernetes kubeconfig` to support DC/OS Open when `oauth_enabled` is `false`.